 Find & Apply For Social / Human Services Specialist Jobs In Florida

-Social / Human Services Specialist jobs in Florida involve assisting individuals and families in need.
-These specialists assess client needs, connect them with appropriate resources, and provide ongoing support.
-They work in various settings, including government agencies, nonprofits, and healthcare facilities, aiming to improve community well-being.
+Social / Human Services Specialist jobs in Florida involve providing support, resources, and assistance to individuals and communities in need.
+Duties may include conducting assessments, developing treatment plans, coordinating services, and advocating for clients.
+These specialists work in various settings, such as government agencies, non-profit organizations, and healthcare facilities.
 Below you can find different Social / Human Services Specialist positions in Florida.

 [Unknown county]